Search results for

 Out-of-Control Center

-The iPhone’s Control Center houses some of the most commonly used toggles, the Now Playing tile, smart home controls, and more.
+Moving on, the iPhone’s Control Center houses some of the most commonly used toggles, the Now Playing tile, smart home controls, and more.
 For years, Apple had blocked iPhone users from customizing the Control Center in any meaningful way.
 Beyond adding and removing a few small toggles, users were limited to the tech overlord’s defaults.

-iOS 18 beta 1 takes the Control Center from one extreme to another.
+iOS 18 takes the Control Center from one extreme to another.
 With this release, you can quite literally have an empty Control Center if you wish.
 All toggles are now replaceable, and certain ones offer multiple sizes.
 So you can emphasize a button as much as desired.

 iOS 18 truly mimics Android's Quick Settings, allowing iPhone users to add and focus on just the shortcuts that they need.